 Growing our trees is an inherent climate change solution.
 During photosynthesis, trees sequester carbon dioxide (CO2) from the atmosphere – using it to grow, while also emitting oxygen.
 Even after trees have been harvested, carbon continues to be stored in the soil, as well as in the wood products, such as lumber, that are produced from the trees, providing a long-term positive impact to the environment.
 See our “Renewable Forest Cycle” diagram for an illustration.

-In New Zealand, we measure the carbon footprint of our forests by assessing the net carbon sequestered and emitted through the full process from the growth of trees to the delivery of logs to customers.
+We measure the carbon footprint of our forests by assessing the net carbon sequestered and emitted through the full process from the growth of trees to the delivery of logs to customers.
 This analysis demonstrates that we are climate positive—that is, we remove more carbon than we emit.
 For a complete analysis of the carbon footprint across our regions, see our “Carbon Report”.

 Climate Change Risks & Mitigation Strategy

 Over the long-term, there are potential risks to Rayonier’s business posed by climate change.
 Rayonier’s management and Board of Directors regularly consider the potential risks associated with climate change, as well as the actions we can take to mitigate these risks.
 Our Enterprise Risk Management committee identifies risks to the business, including environmental and climate change risks.
 Climate change-related risks and mitigants include: